parkerrobbins/2019-judgment-study/README.md

 The Ibex Farm experiment, data cleaning scripts and analysis script are under `Code`.

 The anonymized participant data is under `Data`.

+Presentations that I've given related to this project are contained under `Posters-and-Slides`.